oa-333/elog/README.md

 The ELog system also allows directing log messages to several destinations, so tapping to external log analysis tools, for instance, in addition to doing regular logging to file, is also rather straightforward.

+One more use case is when developing infrastructure library which requires logging, but the actual logging system that will be used by the enclosing application is not known (and cannot be known).
+In this case, the ELog can be used to log messages inside the library, and the using application may configure the ELog system to redirect and adapt library log message to its own logging system.
+This can be done actually quite easily and with much flexibility.

 For more information, soo examples below

 ## Getting Started